 Dog access in Rimutaka Forest Park provides more information and a map.

-- Lost dogs should be reported to the nearest Department of Conservation office.
+- Lost dogs should be reported to the nearest DOC office.

 - Dogs must be kept under strict control and must not disturb other park users, especially in the Catchpool and Orongorongo Valleys.
 They must not menace stock on adjoining properties.